 As the growing base of 3D games increased 3dgaming.com stepped up to help fill the gap and build a community.
 David Silva wrote most of the technical and editorial articles at first.
 Chris Silva setup a PERL based forum that soon took over the site.
 Chris had to heavily modify the original script to speed up the performance, and reduce the CPU requirements to handle the increasing traffic.
 David lent a hand to customize the HTML and CSS so that we could quickly update the look and feel of the forum.
 A new review form was added so that users could not only post comments in the forum, but write full reviews with screenshots.

-Nick Del Grande, Chris Angelini, and others from the community quickly joined the brothers and by December 1997 we were getting 50k unique hits a day!
+From this beginning 3DGaming became one of the first social networks using a combination of custom forums.
+Nick Del Grande, Chris Angelini, and others from the community quickly joined 3DGaming as regular contributors and editors and by December 1997 we were getting 50k unique hits a day!
 This early social network was far from what we now see as web 2.0, but the idea of creating a website that was built on the community was firmly implanted.